8 Myths about debt that keep you from living your dreams

 5. Debt is the solution to today’s problems and tomorrow will be problem-free.

 This is another take on myth number 4.
 The solution to today’s problems is not debt but frugal living, contentment, and increased productivity.
 When you solve the problem by throwing money at it, you stop creative thinking and block future productivity.

 6. Debt will vanish if I just make the minimum payment.

 My mother was a slave to debt.
-Growing up in poverty in Northern Ontario, she knew what it was like to work a minimum wage job, to be emotionally destroyed when she approached welfare for help, and to be force into prostitution, as a single mom, in her 20s to get a few dollars to pay the rent.
+Growing up in poverty in Northern Ontario, she knew what it was like to work a minimum wage job, to be emotionally destroyed when she approached welfare for help, and to be forced into prostitution, as a single mom, in her 20s to get a few dollars to pay the rent.
 I’m very grateful for the sacrifices that she made to raise me.
 But she wasn’t happy.
 She struggled to get her high school diploma and secretarial training.
 For 40 years she worked in government offices at union jobs.
-She maxed out her credit cards and only payed the minimum payment.
+She maxed out her credit cards and only paid the minimum payment.
 Her rented apartment was filled with broken toys, cheap clothing, and throw away memories.
 She died in debt at 65.

 Minimum payments only cover the interest charges.
 Paying only the minimum payment means you continue to pay for toys, long after they are broken.

 7. I can afford to be in debt, but I can’t afford to pay cash.